The Cowsills: Television appearances

 The Cowsills made their first appearance on The Ed Sullivan Show on October 29, 1967.
 Although contracted for ten appearances, their second and final appearance was on December 24, 1967, after Bud confronted the Sullivan production team over a technical glitch during the performance.

-Game show appearances included The Generation Gap with Barbara and Bob, and To Tell the Truth in which the panel had to identify the real Barbara Cowsill, which was #2; she received two votes while one of the two "imposters" also received two votes.
+Game show appearances included The Generation Gap with Barbara and Bob, and To Tell the Truth in which the panel had to identify the real Barbara Cowsill, which was No. 2; she received two votes while one of the two "imposters" also received two votes.
 During game play, the siblings stood behind the three contestants.

 They starred in their own television special, called A Family Thing, in November 1968 on NBC, which guest-starred Buddy Ebsen.
 By 1969 Screen Gems approached the family to portray themselves in their own TV sitcom, but when they were told that their mother was to be replaced by actress Shirley Jones the deal fell through.
 Screen Gems later hired Jones' stepson David Cassidy to join the TV show The Partridge Family, and to have a four-year run on ABC Television.

 The Cowsills were also known as spokespeople for the American Dairy Association, appearing in advertisements promoting milk.
 They performed the theme for the David Niven film The Impossible Years (1968), and also sang the theme for Love American Style during the first season (1969).

 On August 10, 2010, the documentary film, Family Band: The Cowsills Story debuted at the Rhode Island International Film Festival.
 On March 6, 2013, the film made its network television debut on Showtime.
 The film, directed by Louise Palanker and co-directed / edited by Bill Filipiak, tells the behind the scenes story of the family, their rise to fame and subsequent fall due to their father's controlling and abusive nature.
 The film features interviews with Tommy James, Shirley Jones, and radio personality Cousin Brucie.

 In 2019, Bob, Paul, and Susan Cowsill were interviewed by journalist Rod Labbe for RetroFan magazine, in which they discussed their careers and lives together and apart.